michaelromero212/michaelromero212/README.md

 ### 🌐 Beyond the Code
 I hold a **B.S. in Information Technology** from George Mason University and an active **DoD Secret Clearance**.
 My journey has taken me from automating **cybersecurity compliance and audit workflows at CACI** to engineering **high-scale AI data pipelines for deepfake detection at McAfee**.

-I view AI not just as a technology, but as a lever for operational transformation.
+I am deeply passionate about **working with data**, **building interactive dashboards**, and **identifying business operations** that can be automated to drive efficiency.
+This GitHub profile serves as my primary project hub, where I host my work in bridging the gap between raw data and operational intelligence.

 I specialize in building the "connective tissue"—the automation, observability, and data quality guardrails—that makes AI work in production.

 [LinkedIn](https://www.linkedin.com/in/michaelromero219/) | [Resume (Contact for Copy)](#)